Vegan Thai Red Curry with Tofu (Video)

 If you can't find both, try to include at least one or try cilantro, mint or lime juice instead.

-How to make Tofu Thai Red Curry
+How to make Thai Tofu Red Curry

 1. Heat the oil in a pan at medium heat and add the red curry paste.
 Cook while stirring constantly until the paste is fragrant for about 2 minutes.